 In situ recovery mines use fluid to recover valuable minerals from the ground without digging and moving tonnes of earth in the same way that you would at an open cut or underground mine.

-Instead, the in situ recovery mining process involves pumping fluid underground to dissolve valuable minerals from the geology that hosts them.
+Instead, the in situ recovery mining process involves pumping lixiviant (mining solution) underground to mobilise valuable minerals from the geology that hosts them.
 The fluid, which is a mix of water and chemicals added to accelerate the mining process, is then pumped to the surface for the minerals to be recovered for sale.
 The remaining solution is then retreated and circulated back through the rock to recover more minerals.
 This process continues until the process no longer recovers a viable amount of minerals, and the mine is rehabilitated and closed.

 Depending on the properties of the mineral deposit, the fluid which will most effectively liberate the minerals may be either acidic or alkaline, achieved by including chemicals such as hydrogen peroxide, sulfuric acid, baking soda, oxygen and carbon dioxide.

 Figure 1 shows the in situ recovery process, showing the location of the mineral deposit, the circulation of fluids, and the wells placed around the mining zone that demonstrate control of the mining process.

 Figure 1 Conceptual model of an in situ recovery mining process.